godaddy/gasket/packages/gasket-plugin-nextjs/docs/routing.md

 requests cause specific pages to be rendered and served up, and you can create hyperlinks among pages where clicking on them allows you to transition among pages without provoking a full page reload.
-We recommend familiarizing yourself with the official [Next.js documentation](https://github.com/zeit/next.js), but we'll touch on core concepts here as well.
+We recommend familiarizing yourself with the official [Next.js documentation], but we'll touch on core concepts here as well.

 ## Automatic file system routing

-The simplest way to define routes in your application is to simply export components from files in a `/pages` directory in your application.
+The simplest way to define routes in your application is to simply export components from files in a `pages/` directory in your application.
 The structure of this directory and file names directly map to route names.
 For example, given this structure:

 ```text
 pages/